leex279/youtube-content/mcp-servers-educational/youtube-mcp-server/README.md

 - **searchVideos**: Search for YouTube videos based on a query string
 - **listVideos**: List videos uploaded by a specific YouTube channel
 - **getVideoStatistics**: Get statistics for a specific YouTube video
+- **getVideoComments**: Retrieve comments for a specific YouTube video

 ### 📄 Transcript Management
 - **getTranscript**: Retrieve the transcript of a YouTube video